jakobdylanc/llmcord.py/README.md

 # Features
 - ### Elegant chat system
   @ the bot and it will reply to your message.
-Anyone can reply to the bot's message to continue from that point.
-The message reply chain is the conversation thread.
+Anyone can reply to the bot's message to continue from that point. **The message reply chain is the conversation thread.**
   > Works when replying to ANY message in your server, just @ the bot!

 - ### Choose your LLM
-  llmcord is cross-compatible with [OpenAI API](https://platform.openai.com/docs/models), [Mistral's La platforme](https://docs.mistral.ai/platform/endpoints), and local models with [LM Studio](https://lmstudio.ai).
+  llmcord is cross-compatible with [OpenAI API](https://platform.openai.com/docs/models), [Mistral's La plateforme](https://mistral.ai/news/la-plateforme), and local models with [LM Studio](https://lmstudio.ai).

 - ### Streamed responses
   The bot's responses are dynamically generated just like ChatGPT.